 “We determine your skin tone and create a bespoke treatment plan based on the scale,” says Leslie, who deals with NAAMA’s clients.

 “Currently, our experts can treat black ink on all skin tones.
-However we can only safely treat colored inks on Fitzpatrick 1-3 skin types.”
+However we can only safely treat coloured inks on Fitzpatrick 1-3 skin types.”

-If you would like to know more about how effective the LightSense® laser is with colored inks, why not book a consultation and discover exactly what can be achieved?
+If you would like to know more about how effective the LightSense™ laser is with coloured inks, why not book a consultation and discover exactly what can be achieved?

 The risk is that if used with Fitzpatrick 4-6 skin types, the laser could damage melanocytes, the skin cells that contain the pigment melanin, and cause scarring.

-Our experts effectively and responsibly utilize the Fitzpatrick scale.
+Our experts effectively and responsibly utilise the Fitzpatrick scale.

 Publish Date in article